-- 2. The tax-free part of any employer-provided educational assistance. - 3.
+- 1. The tax-free part of any scholarship or fellowship grant (including Pell grants), - 2.
+The tax-free part of any employer-provided educational assistance, - 3.
 Veterans' educational assistance, and - 4.
 Any other educational assistance that is excludable from gross income (tax free), other than as a gift, bequest, devise, or inheritance.